tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Definition: The DataQualityDimension to which a DataQualityNeed Applies.
 - SubClass Of: amendmentProperty; issueProperty; measurementProperty; validationProperty
 - Range [ owl:someValuesFrom bdqffdq:hasDataQualityDimension ]
-- Comments: Used to link a derived concept of a DataQualityNeed (a test, that is a Measure, Validation, Amendment, or Issue) to the fundamental concept of a DataQualityDimension.
-For a Measure, the dimension of data quality measured.
-For a Validation or Issue, the dimension of data quality assessed.
-For an Amendment, the dimension of data quality to be improved.
+- Comments: Used to link a derived concept of a DataQualityNeed (a test, that is a Validation, Issue, Measure, or Amendment) to the FundamentalConcept of a DataQualityDimension.
+For a Validation or Issue, the Dimension of data quality assessed.
+For a Measure, the Dimension of data quality measured.
+For an Amendment, the Dimension of data quality to be improved.
 Under the original formulation of the Framework, only Measures have Dimensions.
 - View in: [term-list](../list/bdqffdq/index.md#hasDataQualityDimension)